LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Method

-Methods such as TPVFormer~\cite{huang2023tri} provide a direct TPV interaction strategy, which uses multi-layer Cross-View Hybrid-Attention to aggregate the TPV features.
-However, the heavy computation burden of Transformer runs counter to our goal of keeping the model efficient.
-As a result, we propose Lightweight TPV Interaction (LTI), which does matrix multiplication between the embeddings of any two views to obtain the embeddings with the same spatial dimension as the other view.
-As shown in~\cref{fig:tpv_interact}, the interacted BEV Embedding $\bold{E}^{I}_{BEV}$ can be obtained by:
+Methods such as TPVFormer~\cite{huang2023tri} utilize multi-layer Cross-View Hybrid-Attention to aggregate TPV features, which is computationally prohibitive and contradicts our goal of maintaining the model's high efficiency.
+Instead, we propose a Lightweight Cross-View Interaction module, which enables interaction between embeddings of different spatial dimensions through convenient and efficient matrix multiplication.
+As shown in Fig.~\ref{fig:interact}, the interacted BEV Embedding $\mathbf{E}^{I}_{BEV}$ can be obtained by: